andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 (Note: this does require `RankNTyes`)

-People familiar with dependent types might recognized it as a CPS-style existential.
+People familiar with dependent types might recognize that `withVec` is a function that takes an unsized vector and returns an *existentially quantified* sized vector, in CPS-style.
 Basically, give the function a vector, and a way to “handle” a `Vec n` of *any possible size*.
 The function will then give your handler a `Vec n` of the proper type/size.
+The *function* gets to chose the `n` that you must handle.

-Within your continuation/handler, you can take advantage of the size, and do take advantage of all of the type-level guarantees and benefits of a length-indexed vector.
+Within your continuation/handler, you can take advantage of the size type, and do take advantage of all of the type-level guarantees and benefits of a length-indexed vector.
 In a way, it is its own “world” where your vector has a fixed size.
 However, the caveat is that you have to treat the size *universally* — you have to be able to handle any possible size given to you, in a